 object that you want to remove.
 Removing a named

-neither frees the
+Snd neither frees the

-nor changes the object's notion of its
+Snd nor changes the object's notion of its

 name (which it stores as an instance variable).

-Identifying and locating Snd
+Identifying and locating Snds through

 the named Sound list is generally the most efficient way to access

 sound data.
-The data in a named Snd
+The data in a named Snd is

 shared by all the objects that retrieve it.

-To record a sound into a Snd
+To record a sound into a Snd object,

 simply create the object and send it the record message: